hadiys/mysql-etl/README.md

 - Go to https://dev.mysql.com/downloads/installer/ to download the MYSQL installer

 - Follow setup instructions https://youtu.be/u96rVINbAUI.
-    - Choose V8.0.xx as the version
+    - Choose `8.0.xx` as the version
     - OS: Windows
     - In the installation type, you can choose Server Setup or Custom Setup to install the server + any add ons (i.e: MySQL Workbench)

-- Save the root user password to connect to the database
+- Save the root user password to connect to the database later

 5. Recreate the weather database using the sql file